-The job task data contains information on how much respondents read or do math in their jobs, whether they do calculations, work with money, measure something, operate a computer and what ICT skills they need for this.
+The job task data (variables: th343000 to th34395) contains information on how much respondents read or do math in their jobs, whether they do calculations, work with money, measure something, operate a computer and what ICT skills they need for this.
 Furthermore, it contains information about whether respondents solve difficult problems, often learn new things or whether their work involves different routines.
 The data further contains information on how autonomously they can perform their work, whether they are exposed to physical exposures during work and whether they interact with others.
-For further information see Matthes et al., 2014.
+For further information see Matthes et al. (2014).